Skip to main content

 warning

 The server block must be placed inside the http block.
-Placing it outside will result in: "server" directive is not allowed here
+Placing it outside results in: "server" directive is not allowed here.

 sudo nginx -t && sudo systemctl reload nginx